Loading…

 Florists live on Instagram.
 AI handles captions, weekly content calendars, story drafts, and response drafts to DMs about bookings and orders.
 The workflow that works: shoot photos of your daily arrangements, drop them into AI with brief notes (flowers used, occasion, palette), and get a week of polished captions back.

-Google reviews matter heavily for florists because most customers search "florist near me" before they buy.
+Google reviews matter heavily for florists because most customers search "florist near me" before they buy — the same local-search dynamic that drives bookings for hairdressers and other neighbourhood businesses.
 AI monitors your Google Business Profile, drafts responses, and flags repeated themes — comments about delivery times, praise for a particular arranger, complaints about a specific product line.

 Most florists buy from a mix of flower markets (Sydney Flower Market, the Melbourne Wholesale Flower Market), direct growers, and wholesalers.
 Orders, availability lists, and price changes arrive across email, SMS, and WhatsApp.
 AI normalises supplier comms, posts invoices to Xero or MYOB, and flags pricing variations.